TekniskSupport/home-assistant-scrape-pollen/README.md

 # Pollennivå

-- place files in in custom components/pollenniva
+- place files in in [homeassistant-base]/custom_components/pollenniva
 - get city name from https://pollenkoll.se/pollenprognos/ (must be same as in URL)
 - add to sensors.yaml (or under sensors: in configuration.yaml)